wilbur10000/Pams-s-Harvestcraft-for-ItemsAdder/README.md

 This is a port of Pam's Harvestcraft 2 Mods from CurseForge.

 This pack contains the following:
-- Pam's Harvestcraft crops;
+- <a href="https://www.curseforge.com/minecraft/mc-mods/pams-harvestcraft-2-crops">Pam's Harvestcraft crops</a>;
-- Pam's Harvestcraft trees;
+- <a href="https://www.curseforge.com/minecraft/mc-mods/pams-harvestcraft-2-trees">Pam's Harvestcraft trees</a>;
-- Pam's Harvestcraft foodcore;
+- <a href="https://www.curseforge.com/minecraft/mc-mods/pams-harvestcraft-2-food-core">Pam's Harvestcraft foodcore</a>;
 - Original crafting recipes;
 - Original hunger and saturation values.